Switching mortgage: what are the legal fees and which banks will pay them for you?

 If you're thinking of switching, our mortgage calculator will help you determine where your best long-term options lie.

-Then if you decide to make the switch, you can submit an online enquiry through our new mortgage broker service and one of our experienced financial advisors will call you back to get your application started.
+Then if you decide to make the switch, you can submit an online enquiry through our mortgage broker service and one of our experienced financial advisors will call you back to get your application started.

 Our mortgage service is entirely free and is fully digital from start to finish, meaning everything can be carried out online from the comfort of your home.
 And it's completely paper-free too!